Moldova - Country Commercial Guide

 Moldova’s business and investment climate still presents significant challenges for those wishing to invest in or export to Moldova.
-Moldova’s pro-Western President and government, which enjoy parliamentary support and trust among citizens and international partners, are committed to implementing reforms to strengthen Moldova’s institutions and improving its investment climate.
-In 2021, Moldova continued to deal with the aftershocks of the COVID-19 pandemic and with an emerging energy crisis.
-In 2022, the war in Ukraine led to an influx of refugees, logistical challenges for international trade, and an escalating energy crisis.
+Moldova’s pro-Western President and government, which enjoy a parliamentary majority and trust among citizens and international partners, are committed to implementing reforms to strengthen Moldova’s institutions and improving its investment climate.
+In 2022 and continuing in 2023, as the country was dealing with the aftershocks of the COVID-19 pandemic, the war in Ukraine posed new challenges with an influx of refugees, logistical disruptions for international trade, and an energy crisis.
 This has squeezed the country’s resources for long-term development priorities as the government has had to focus on short-term recovery measures.
-Despite these challenges, the government and parliament have still made some progress on long-term reforms.
+Despite these challenges, the government and parliament have continued to make progress on long-term reforms.

 The government continues to deal with the fallout from a massive bank fraud in 2014, when more than a billion dollars was stolen from Moldova’s state coffers.
 The government prioritizes the implementation of reforms, investigation and prosecution of those responsible for the fraud, and tackling the pervasive corruption that continues to undermine public trust and slow economic development.